 Did you know that propolis has antibacterial qualities, that Nosema ceranae can cause low honey production or that a honey bee queen can lay 1500 eggs in a single day?
 Learn this and more at the workshops provided by the Tech-Transfer Program.

-The schedule for the 2014 OBA TTP Beekeeping workshops will be available the first week of March 2014.
+The schedule for the 2014 OBA TTP Beekeeping workshops is listed below.

 Introductory Beekeeping, Beekeeping & IPM and Introductory Queen Rearing

 Lunch: Provided with registration fee.
 Coffee and snacks also included.